Updated: Mar 23, 2019

 While few adults with divorced parents would deny hassles are standard equipment with divorce, fewer still understand just how much their parent’s divorce affects them the other 11½ months.
 My case was no exception.

-I was 13 when the divorce occurred.
+My Story I was 13 when the divorce occurred.
 Until then my father, mother, two younger sisters and I lived a comfortable middle class life.
 Dad worked.
 Mom stayed home with us.
 Though I loved them both, my relationship with my dad felt like joy on steroids.
 Where he was, I wanted to be; whether under a car as he changed the oil, or exploring on a long bike ride.
 The occasional punishment or spanking did come, but my glasses couldn’t be any rosier thinking about those early years.

 After the divorce, I stayed with my mom and sisters.
 Visits with my dad were painfully infrequent.
 Sporadic happiness replaced the joy as life wandered on.
 Junior and senior high school, college, marriage, and kids rounded out the next 30 years.
 So did anger, anxiety, feeling unworthy, struggling with inadequacy, fears, and bouts with mild depression every Christmas season.
 It’s almost sinister how abnormal can seem normal when you live it long enough.